 Registered office of the business and scope of application:

-The obligation to issue e-invoices applies to businesses based in Germany, meaning those that have their registered office, central management, or a VAT business establishment in Germany and are involved in sales.
+The obligation to issue e-invoices applies to entrepreneurs based in Germany, i.e. entrepreneurs who have their registered office, their management, or a permanent establishment for VAT purposes in Germany and who are involved in the turnover.

 The obligation to use e-invoices also applies to invoices for which the recipient is liable for VAT (§ 13b UStG) and to small business invoices (§ 19 UStG).